 Amazon's Prime service started off as a way to get everything from soap to furniture shipped to your door faster and cheaper, now it has expanded to offer Prime Instant Video and more.

 Over the years Amazon's company strategy changed, and the e-tailer shifted its gears from being the world's internet warehouse to a digital storefront in the vein of iTunes and the Google Play Store.
 With that, Prime added free access to its virtual library, which includes movies, TV and books.

-On the surface, Prime seems to offer a lot for a yearly fee of $79.
+On the surface, Prime seems to offer a lot for a yearly fee of £79.
 But what do you really get for that money, and do the costs even out in the end?

 If you're curious about Prime and considering signing up, we've put together a full rundown of what you expect out of the service, if it's worth the fee and if it's right for you, plus how it stacks up to competing offerings.